yoshikischmitz/yoshikischmitz.github.io/_posts/2014-4-06-command-line-task-tracker-in-go.markdown

     [2]     [2014-3-28]     Add more features to
     [3]     [2014-3-29]     Update readme file

-through implementing these functions, you will learn how persist user inputted data on the file system, display that data in a useful form, and modify that data based on certain rules.
+By implementing these functions, you will learn how persist user inputted data on the file system, display that data in a useful form, and modify that data based on certain rules.

 ## Getting started with CLI